connor4312/cockatiel/readme.md

   .attempts(3) // retry three times, with no delay .execute(() => getJson('https://example.com'));

-const response1 = await Policy.handleType(NetworkError) // only catch network errors
+const response1 = await Policy.handleType(NetworkError)
   .retry()
   .execute(() => getJson('https://example.com'));
 ```

-### `retry.execute(fn[, cancellationToken])`
+### `retry.execute(fn[, signal])`

 Executes the function.
-The current retry context, containing the attempts and cancellation token, `{ attempt: number, cancellationToken: CancellationToken }`, is passed as the function's first argument.
+The current retry context, containing the attempts and abort token, `{ attempt: number, signal: AbortSignal }`, is passed as the function's first argument.
 The function should throw, return a promise, or return a value, which get handled as configured in the Policy.

 If the function doesn't succeed before the backoff ceases or cancellation is requested, the last error thrown will be bubbled up, or the last result will be returned (if you used any of the `Policy.handleResult*` methods).